pleaseresignnow/DFLPredict-Action-Costs-for-Planning_fork/README.md

 ### Data Generation
 Create directoy `mkdir data`
 Then generate the datsets by runnning `gen_data.sh`

+* Refer to `DescriptionofInstances.txt` to find which .sas file to use for running each model mentioned in the paper.

 ### Running The Experiments
 Run `Exp_run.sh` to run different configurations with A* with LM-Cut.